robiulhr/hashnode/clhrvfjga000009mm0hh75aru.md

 ## How setTimeout works behind the scenes

-So far we have discussed so many things about **Javascript setTimeout**.
+So far we have discussed so many things about Javascript setTimeout method.

-But, To fully grasp the concept of **JavaScript setTimeout**, it's crucial to understand its underlying mechanism and how it works behind the scenes.
+But, To fully grasp the concept of Javascript setTimeout method, it's crucial to understand its underlying mechanism and how it works behind the scenes.

 Now let's understand how this works behind the scenes.